This Way Ahead

 This Way Ahead Benefits Us All

-We have found that - because of the connections it creates - This Way Ahead benefits everyone involved, inspiring us to evolve it even further.
-One hundred percent of TWA graduates have reported gains in maturity, conflict resolution and leadership.
-More than 90 percent of our employee volunteers reported that their interpersonal and overall leadership skills improved as a result of their involvement in TWA.
-To date, 75 percent of TWA participants have received job offers at the end of their internships.
-TWA has proven to be a great source of talent for our stores, where program alumni have double the retention rate of their peers and some of the highest engagement scores in the company.
+To date, 75 percent of This Way Ahead participants have received job offers at the end of their internships.
+This Way Ahead has proven to be a great source of talent for our stores, where program alumni have double the retention rate of their peers and some of the highest engagement scores in the company.

-Considering the benefits to teens and young adults in our local communities and our business, our brands are eager to expand TWA and use it to build their pipeline of young talent.
+Considering the benefits to teens and young adults in our local communities and our business, our brands are eager to expand This Way Ahead and use it to build their pipeline of talent.
 Through the active participation of our brands, we plan to hire many more store associates and help change the trajectory of thousands more young lives.

 Partnering to Expand Our Reach

 To reach more teens and young adults, we've formed strategic, long-term partnerships with nonprofit organizations in the U.S., U.K. and Canada.
-Our nonprofit partners include: Archdiocesan Youth Employment Services (AYE), Cambridge Housing Authority, Enterprise for Youth, Goodwill Central Texas, Goodwill of North Georgia, Prince’s Trust, SER, The Door, YES, Youth Job Center and YouthBuild Philadelphia Charter School.
+Our nonprofit partners include: Archdiocesan Youth Employment Services (AYE), Cambridge Housing Authority, Enterprise for Youth, Goodwill Central Texas, Goodwill of North Georgia, Juma Ventures, Pacific Community Resources Society, The Prince’s Trust, SER Jobs For Progress, The Door, Youth Employment Services, Youth Co-Op Inc., Youth Job Center and YouthBuild Philadelphia Charter School.

-In 2016, TWA operates in 12 cities across the U.S., U.K. and Canada.
-In North America, TWA is up and running in ten cities: Atlanta, Austin, Boston, Chicago, Houston, Los Angeles, New York City, Philadelphia and Toronto.
-In the U.K., TWA operates in London and Manchester.
+In 2017, This Way Ahead operates in 15 cities across the U.S., U.K. and Canada.
+In North America, This Way Ahead is up and running in 12 cities: Atlanta, Austin, Boston, Chicago, Houston, Los Angeles, Miami, New York, Philadelphia, San Francisco Bay Area, Toronto and Vancouver.
+In the U.K., This Way Ahead operates in London, Birmingham and Manchester.

 1 The Economist, Youth Unemployment: Generation Jobless, 2013